Album cover: Album covers in the age of downloads and streaming

 In August 2008, album cover designer Peter Saville suggested that the album cover was dead.
 Album art is still considered a vital part of the listening experience to many.

 MP3, WMA, and M4A (Apple format) music files can contain embedded digital album artworks (called cover images or simply covers) in jpeg format.
 One digital solution is the iTunes LP format for interactive album artwork introduced by Apple in 2009.
 Resolution for digital album covers should be at least 800×800 (1:1 aspect ratio); lower resolutions might not look good on newer devices.

 Some artists have used Internet technology to generate even more cover art.
 For instance, Nine Inch Nails initially released its album The Slip as a free download on the band's website, attaching separate but thematically connected images to each individual track.

-Banned covers
+Controversial covers

 Some album covers have been banned due to depicting violence, nudity, religious or other offensive imagery.
 For instance, Guns N' Roses's 1987 album Appetite for Destructions original cover depicted a robot rapist about to be punished by a metal avenger, and Kanye West's 2010 album My Beautiful Dark Twisted Fantasy depicted West naked and being straddled by a phoenix with her bare breasts and buttocks showing.
+Other covers were controversial due to infringement of intellectual property or copyright.